Speaking Jazz: The Natural Way to Jazz Improvisation

 Peter Hata jamming at the Coffee Cartel with Taiji Miyagawa on acoustic bass and John Scarpulla on drums (the song probably was "Silver's Serenade").

-Peter rehearsing with Hiroshima for a gig at the Century Plaza Hotel in Los Angeles, 2003 (Peter's guitars at center stage)...
+Peter rehearsing with Hiroshima for a gig at the Century Plaza Hotel in Los Angeles (Peter's guitars at center stage)...

-...and performing at Hiroshima's 2004 Christmas Concert (Peter is at left).
+...and performing at a Hiroshima Christmas Concert (Peter is at left).
 The band did some jazzy versions of "White Christmas," "Rudolph the Red-Nosed Reindeer," and "Winter Wonderland."

 Best Wishes,